Ivy-Roman/Splunk-SSH-Log-Analysis/project_walkthrough.md

 <br />
 <br />

-Select time to (WAT) and assign roles to the uesers created, then configure each user to change their password when signed in:
+Changed the timezone to (WAT) and assign roles to the users created, then configured each user to change their password when signed in:
 <img src="https://i.imgur.com/C5xDMFp.jpeg"/>
 <br />
 <br />